 Drinking alcohol is a part of many people’s social lives, and there are many reasons why they drink.
-It can be a way to celebrate, to relax, or simply as an accompaniment for food.
-But what happens in your brain when you drink?
+It can be a way to celebrate, relax, or simply as an accompaniment to food.
+But, how does alcohol affect the brain?

 Shrinkage happens because neurons die off when they are no longer needed or used.
 Alcohol can damage these neurons and cause them to die without ever being used again, which leads to shrinkage of some regions of the brain.
 This shrinkage often occurs in areas such as the hippocampus, which links to memory loss and problems with learning, leading to alcohol hospitalization in some cases.